Medical expert of the article

 - Insomnia or hypersomnia

-- Failure or fatigue
+- Loss of strength or fatigue

-- Low self-incidence
+- Low self-esteem

-- Violation of concentration or difficulty in making decisions
+- Difficulty concentrating or making decisions

 - Feeling of hopelessness

-The disorder does not arise solely in connection with the development of a chronic psychotic disorder, such as schizophrenia or delusional disorder
+The disorder does not arise solely in connection with the development of a chronic psychotic disorder such as schizophrenia or delusional disorder

 Who to contact?